9/17/2019

 However, things are quickly changing as more businesses have started focusing on strategies that aid global expansion.
 One of these strategies is localization.

-So, what steps should you follow to ensure a successful website localization process?
+Here are the steps should you follow to ensure a successful website localization process.

 Website localization is a time-consuming and costly undertaking.
 Therefore, you shouldn’t do it blindly.
 First, you need to identify your target market.